 The course was along Lake Superior pretty much from start to finish.
 Very scenic.
 Slight rolling hills were not too much of a burden.
 The only clock along the way was at 13 and 15 miles, which was a bummer without having my watch.
 Support was terrific along the way with lots of fans, especially the closer you got to town.
 Once in town the streets were completely lined with cheering fans.

 I met up with my wife just shy of the finish line, picked up my chip and crossed the line, received my finisher shirt and medallion.
 I was beat and rested for a bit.
 Great snacks at the finish line.
 Massage was packed and I didn't feel like waiting in the sun so made my way to the nicely organized meeting area and met my family.
 The whole finish area was jam packed with people supporting their favorite runners.
 We found a little pizza place along the course downtown and had a nice lunch on the patio and watched the rest of the runners come through downtown.

 On a scale 1..10 this race was a 10!

 On the way home we found Wisconsin's highpoint.
-For more information on this adventure see my highpoint website.
+For more information on this adventure see my highpoint blog.
 We made it as far as Madison Wisconsin where we got the bikes back out and biked around town and around the lake downtown.